 By the end of the 18th century, the rural sporting landscape was changing.
 Transformed by agriculture, the British countryside was becoming an ideal setting for foxhunting.
 The introduction of new hedges and fences, erected to enclose the land for farming, created challenging obstacles to be jumped.
 With ever-improving transport networks, the countryside was becoming more accessible to a wider variety of people.
 The art of the period captures the broader range of sports that were on offer.
 The growing popularity of sport in Britain increased the demand for affordable sporting art.
 Sporting imagery began to appear everywhere, from high art to everyday objects.

 Since the reign of Charles II, racing art has captured a sense of the awe and excitement associated with the sport.
 Early native sporting artists created countless portraits of early champions, celebrating the strength and speed of the thoroughbred racehorse.
 Later in the century, a new age of scientific discovery and enlightenment shaped the development of equine painting.
-The preeminent sporting artist George Stubbs depicted racehorses with new anatomical precision and influenced a new generation of naturalistic equestrian portraiture.
+The pre-eminent sporting artist George Stubbs depicted racehorses with new anatomical precision and influenced a new generation of naturalistic equestrian portraiture.

-By the early nineteenth century, horseracing had developed into a popular public attraction.
+By the early 19th century, horseracing had developed into a popular public attraction.
 There was a growing demand for portraits of famous winners or pictures of particular races.
 Artists began to produce paintings with a view to creating more affordable reproduction engravings.
 The sport and art of horseracing had become a popular commodity.